Version 1.2, November 2020

 We identify, register, and assign owners for all our IT assets.

 As a general rule, we don’t use removable digital media such as USBs, DVDs, or portable hard drives to store personal or confidential information.
-In special situations where we cannot avoid doing so, it is done under the supervision of our IT team who ensure that the media is appropriately wiped before and after use.
+In special situations where we cannot avoid doing so, we require it done under the supervision of our IT team who ensure that the media is appropriately wiped before and after use.

 Our office cannot be accessed directly from the street and entry into our office requires access to a keycard or similar.

 We maintain a paper-free environment and documents are not printed unless necessary.
+We do not unnecessarily retain paper documents.

-If you have any questions or concerns about our privacy or security practices, you’re welcome to send an email to our DPO at email@example.com.
+If you have any questions or concerns about our privacy or security practices, you’re welcome to send an email to our DPO at [email protected].